eladlaor/housitters/README.md

 ### With Housitters.com, you can:

-- Edit your profile and house post respective to your user type.
+- Create and edit a profile and a public post, respective to your user type.
+- Contact (or get contacted by) other registered members.
 - Filter searches for either houses or sitters:
   - By date (single range / multiple ranges / Anytime).
   - By location (house-sitters can search multiple locations, landlords are limited to one).
+  - These search filters are separate from the date and location settings on your own public post.
-- Sort searches according to relevant criteria.
+- Sort the results according to relevant criteria.
 - Bookmark favorite sitters or houses.
 - Post and read reviews on other users.
 - Get in touch with the site's developer (me:) for feedback or suggestions.
-- Contact other registered members.
 - Efficiently manage prior chats using a personal inbox.

 ### Future Plans